 As defined by the Pennsylvania State Police, Sexually Violent Predators are offenders who “have a [court-determined] mental abnormality or personality disorder that makes the person likely to engage in predatory sexually violent offenses.”
 All Sexually Violent Predators are Tier III offenders who must register for life, whereas other kinds of offenders are released from their registration requirements after a period of 15 years (Tier I) to 25 years (Tier II).

-Sexually Violent Delinquent Children are juveniles who:
+Sexually Violent Delinquent Children

 Note that unless they are categorized as Sexually Violent Delinquent Children, juveniles are not required to register.
 In fact, the Pennsylvania Supreme Court recently struck down registration requirements for juveniles as unconstitutional.

 Who Do Sex Offenders Have to Notify in Pennsylvania?

 Community notification isn’t the only disclosure issue convicted sex offenders encounter.
 Most convicted offenders also worry about whether they will have to tell their current or potential employers.

 In Philadelphia, employers are prohibited from asking about criminal convictions on job applications.
 This prohibition is called the Fair Criminal Record Screening Standards Ordinance, nicknamed the “Ban the Box” Ordinance.
 All employers with at least 10 employees are subject to the ordinance, with an exception for criminal justice agencies like police departments.

 Outside of Philadelphia, employers are generally permitted to ask about criminal records on job applications.
 While applicants must answer truthfully, there are also several state and federal laws which protect against discriminatory hiring practices.